TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-12-17-off-the-beaten-path-to-upgrade-symfony-28-to-72.md

 ### From YAML to PHP configs

 You've noticed we're not using the YAML syntax anymore.
 Why?
 Symfony 3.4 has added a [PHP fluent syntax](https://symfony.com/blog/new-in-symfony-3-4-php-based-configuration-for-services-and-routes) for configs.
-Again, better wait for Symfony 4 to make it work well.
+Again, we better wait for Symfony 4 to make it reliable.

-First, let me give you [10 reasons, why PHP beats YAML](/blog/2020/07/16/10-cool-features-you-get-after-switching-from-yaml-to-php-configs/).
+First, let me give you [10 reasons why PHP beats YAML](/blog/2020/07/16/10-cool-features-you-get-after-switching-from-yaml-to-php-configs/).

 "But we have over 50 configs", you say.